 - There are a number of other fees, such as a possible 6.1% duty if the car is manufactured outside the USA, GST payable at the time of import, HST or PST payable at time of insurance, an Excise Tax on air conditioning of $100.00 CAD, and the green levy of anywhere between $1,000.00 to $4,000.00 CAD depending on the vehicle.

 - A Transport Canada Form 1 must be completed and stamped released by the Canada Border Services Agency (CBSA) in order to insure your vehicle in Canada.
+If using a customs broker, the Form 1 may be submitted electronically and you will receive an email from RIV in place of the paper form.

 - The Form 2, along with the vehicle, must now be taken to an approved inspection facility within 45 days of import.
 Once inspected, your Form 2 will be stamped and the vehicle will be ready for registration.
 A list of approved re-inspection facilities can be found here.